vasu31dev/playwright-ts/README.md

 npm run test -- nucleus.spec.ts
 ```

-- To run all the tests in a spec file with 3 threads, and 2 retries in headless:
+- To run all the tests in a spec file with 3 threads, and 2 retries in headless mode:

 ```bash
 npm run reg -- nucleus.spec.ts -j 3 --retries 2